gfazioli/gfazioli/README.md

 > - [Mantine Rings Progress](https://gfazioli.github.io/mantine-rings-progress/) - _A Mantine component that replicates the progress rings of Apple Watch_
 > - [Mantine Spinner](https://github.com/gfazioli/mantine-spinner) - _A Mantine React component for an enhanced loading state_
 > - [Mantine Split Pane](https://gfazioli.github.io/mantine-split-pane/) - _A Mantine component that manages split panes allows users to divide and resize content areas within a layout efficiently_
+> - [Mantine Text Animate](https://gfazioli.github.io/mantine-text-animate/) - _A Mantine component that allows you to animate text with various effects_
 >
 > #### WordPress Plugins
 >